gitter-badger/OAuth2ServerBundle/Resources/doc/Use.md

 # Configure your application's security.yml

-In order for Symfony's security component to use the this bundle, you must tell it to do so in the `security.yml file`.
+In order for Symfony's security component to use the this bundle, you must tell it to do so in the `security.yml` file.
 The `security.yml` file is where the basic configuration for the security for your application is contained.

 Below is an example of the configuration necessary to use authorization, token and token revocation endpoints in your application: